 I hold an MA in philosophy (University of Southern Denmark 1996-2001) and a minor in psychology (Aalborg University 2002-2005).
-I have practiced yoga and meditation since 1985 and have during this period developed the concept of Meditation as an Art of Life, which I have written a series of books on (read more).
+I have practiced yoga and meditation since 1985 and have during this period discovered and conceptualized the concept of "Primordial Meditation".

-The teaching is developed on the background of an awakening of kundalini, and the following years of spiritual crises (see texts in the bottom of this page to follow the stages of my kundalini process),
+The discovery happened on the background of an awakening of kundalini, and the following years of spiritual crises (see texts in the bottom of this page to follow the stages of my kundalini process).

-This has caused a critique of New Age, and its infringement of tradition, preparatory work and experiences with such.
+Initially, this caused a critique of New Age, and its infringement of tradition, preparatory work and experiences with such.
 The critique is therefore not a part of the modern skeptical movement (which doesn´t understand that critical thinking is philosophy, and not science), but a defense of the original wisdom traditions.
-I have collected the critique under the title The Matrix Conspiracy.
+You can find the critique on the page: My Cultural Criticism.

-I like to refer to myself as a philosophical globetrotter, life artist and idler.
-I campaign against the work ethic (a religious, Protestant dogma, which capitalism is introducing worldwide, and which is making both people and environment sick) and promote liberty, autonomy and responsibility; in reality: the fine art of doing nothing.
+I like to refer to myself as a Philosophical Globetrotter, Life Artist, and Idler (a Dharma Bum).
+I campaign against the work ethic (a religious, Protestant dogma, which capitalism is introducing worldwide, and which is making both people and environment sick) and promote freedom, autonomy and responsibility; in reality: the fine art of doing nothing.
 In this I take an anarchic approach to the everyday barriers that come between us and our dreams.
 So I´m in for spiritual anarchism, civil disobedience, and the right to be an idler (see my Links to Idlers).

 1) The Awakening of Kundalini (article.
 Introduction to Kundalini).